dyno-might/dyno-might.github.io/_posts/2021-08-19-what-people-think.md

 ---
 layout: post
-title: "Political polarization is partly a sample bias illusion"
+title: Political polarization is partly a sample bias illusion
 image: /img/what-people-think/demand.jpg
+tags:
-tags: statistics policy
+  - policy
 hero_light: false
 dark_title: false
-background_color: black
+background_color: rgb(143,177,189)
-description: "How polarized are we?
-An overview of what people of different political parties, education levels, races, and political engagement think about politics."
+description: How polarized are we?
+An overview of what people of different political parties, education levels, races, and political engagement think about politics.
 permalink: /polarization-sample-bias/
-background_color: rgb(143,177,189)
-category: "politics/policy"
+category: politics/policy
 ---

 We're here on Earth for such a short time.
 So, I often wonder---what do people spend their days thinking about?
 Judging from the ever-increasing amount of screaming everywhere, the answer would seem to be politics.
 But is that right?
 What opinions do normal people really have?